 The answer, as almost always is the case in fly fishing, depends.

 Personally, I wouldn’t want to be on the water without a few key accessories that aren’t absolutely essential.
-This includes a good chest pack, sunglasses, fly boxes, nippers, split shot, and of course, floatant.
+This includes a good chest pack, sunglasses for fishing, fly boxes, nippers, split shot, and of course, floatant.

 Let’s take a look at what that will cost you.

-- Chest Pack/Vest/Sling: You have a ton of different options from which to choose when it comes to carrying all your gear.
+You have a ton of different options from which to choose when it comes to carrying all your gear.
 I prefer a chest pack, but you might love a sling or a vest instead.
 Try a few different ones on, and plan on spending from $80-$180 on a high-quality pack of some sort.
-These will last for years, unless they meet a quick end thanks to a barbed-wire fence, or a nasty fall down a rocky cliff.
+These will last for years unless they meet a quick end thanks to a barbed-wire fence or a nasty fall down a rocky cliff.

-- Fly Boxes: You need a solid set of fly boxes to keep all your flies organized.
+You need a solid set of fly boxes to keep all your files organized.
 I’m one of the least-organized anglers I’ve ever met, and it certainly shows when I’m trying to find the right fly to match a hatch.
 You don’t want to be like me; instead, focus on getting fly boxes that put your flies front-and-center when you’re on the water.
 A good fly box will run you $30 or so.

-- Nippers: This is another one of those invaluable accessories that I hate to be without.
-Nippers make rigging up a breeze, and give you a cleaner, more reliable way to cut tippet than with your teeth.
+This is another one of those invaluable accessories that I hate to be without.
+Nippers make rigging up a breeze and give you a cleaner, more reliable way to cut tippet than with your teeth.
 Not to mention, using nippers likely helps you save on your dental bills, too.
 Good nippers won’t be more than $20, although a few companies sell them for considerably more.

 After getting the extra accessories, you’re looking at about $545.
 Not all of these accessories are a must-have, but I’d suggest investing in boots, sunglasses, and floatant, in that order.